 Mechanics of the Tether peg

 The main reason why USDT price could conceivably collapse is that the majority of USDT holders can’t directly “run to the bank”.
 According to itself, Tether only does business with “professional investors”.
-If an event occurs that widely damages confidence into Tether — like a crackdown by authorities, a bombshell revelation from ongoing regulations or a random flash crash in the price of USDT — retail traders can only sell their USDT in the CEX spot markets and DeFi markets, either for other crypto assets, stable coins, or fiat.
+Retail traders can only sell their USDT in the CEX spot markets and DeFi markets, either for other crypto assets, stable coins, or fiat.
 As the March 2020 “COVID crash” has shown, traders will mostly buy stable coins and fiat in times of uncertainty.
 And we already know there’s not a lot of liquidity available for doing so.

 Why Tether’s peg is fragile